json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 ### Auto-Discovery

-Auto-discovery refers to process of reflecting on an assembly and detecting all of the json:api resources and services.
+Auto-discovery refers to the process of reflecting on an assembly and detecting all of the json:api resources and services.

 The following command will build the resource graph using all `IIdentifiable` implementations.
-It also injects service layer overrides which we will cover in a later section.
+It also injects resource definitions and service layer overrides which we will cover in a later section.
 You can enable auto-discovery for the current assembly by adding the following to your `Startup` class.

 ```c#